rdsea/bigdataplatforms/tutorials/nifi/README.md

 	hostname: hawk.rmq.cloudamqp.com # edit this based on the provided IP
 	port: 5672
 	virtual host:
-	username: <see below> or prvovided during the hands-on
+	username: admin # prvovided during the hands-on
-	password: <see below> or prvovided during the hands-on
+	password: <see in Hands-on> # prvovided during the hands-on
 	```

 #### Testing